Website accessibility

 Belarus

-After independence the first move of Belarus' authoritarian President Lukashenko was to try to use the Belarusian Orthodox Church to shore up his rule inside the country.
-His government has signed 5 concordat-like “agreements” with this part of the Russian Orthodox Church.
-Whilst almost half the population call themselves Belarusian Orthodox, the figure for Roman Catholics is only 15%.
-Thus domestic politics appear to have little to do with the impending concordat with the Vatican.
-However, the Belarusian President appears to believe that this link to the Vatican will help him find acceptance in the Western World and afford him some independence from Russia.
+After the Iron Curain fell and Belarus attained independence in 1991, its authoritarian President Lukashenko immediately began trying to use the Belarusian Orthodox Church to shore up his rule.
+His government has signed five concordat-like “agreements” with this part of the Russian Orthodox Church.
+Almost half the population call themselves Belarusian Orthodox, but only 15% are Roman Catholic.
+However, the Belarusian President appears to believe that a concordat with the Vatican will also help him.

 “Europe's last dictator” seeks Vatican acceptance

 After Belarus was thrust into independence in 1991 its authoritarian president at first tried to use the Belarusian Orthodox Church to shore up his rule, as outlined in this 1996 article.
-However, the Belarusian national church is just a branch ("exarch") of the Orthodox Church of Russia, and therefore offers him little independence from the huge neighbour.
-Now he is looking to the Vatican to give help him find acceptance in the EU.
+However, the Belarusian national church is just a branch ("exarch") of the Orthodox Church of Russia, and therefore offered him little independence from the huge neighbour, so he next began looking to the Vatican to give help him find acceptance in the EU.

 2003 “concordat” with Belarus gives Orthodox Church more power, but full extent unknown